Christ the Lord, Broadfield

-Marriage is where a commitment is made, under God, to be one together for better or worse.
+Christian Marriage is where a commitment is made, under God, to be one together for better or worse.
 It is beyond short-term convenience or a ring-fenced contract and into the realm of life-long, hard working commitment.
-It is deliberately very public and a God, community, friend and family event.
-Marriage is where in God's view sex is good and where there is lifelong friendship and support, nurturing and child-development.
-It is true that a wedding service does not guarantee life-long commitment.
-Marriages also separate, yet less often than partnership.
-God longs to bring healing, forgiveness and change to those who have endured such pain.
-For those in relationships, marriage is always God's spiritual way of living.
+It is deliberately public and a God, friend and family can witness.

 If you are marrying in a church, whether that is CtL or another church somewhere else, you will need to fill in some legal declarations and have these checked and read out.
-It is important to get in touch with the CtL office many months before the wedding date even if you are marrying somewhere else.
-This form filling can be seen as a chore, but it's a legal requirement and, from the information, CtL will then pray publicly in church for you.
-We pray for you and read your banns for at least three Sundays within three months of the date your wedding.
+It is important to get in touch with the vicar months before the wedding date even if you are marrying somewhere else as their is forms to be filled in, but we will guide you through this.
+We will happily pray for you and read your wedding banns.
 Many couples comment that they find it a slightly surprising and lifting experience to sit in a church and hear their names, said together, in public like this.
-Once married, more than one couple have decided to start going to church just because of this.

 Can I marry at CtL and what do I need to know?

 If you want to marry at CtL we like to talk the wedding service through with you.
 The service needs to be personal and reflect who you are.
-You will need to pick a couple of hymns and a Bible reading we can give help on choosing these.
-You will also need some music before the wedding begins (called the Prelude), a piece for the bride to come into (the Processional), and also more music for the signing of registers and when leaving as husband and wife (the recessional).
+You can pick music and a Bible reading – we can give help on choosing these.
+Most people have music before the wedding begins (called the Prelude), a piece for the bride to come into (the Processional), and also more music for the signing of registers and when leaving as husband and wife (the recessional).

 There are a number of costs involved in a wedding.
-Many people think that it is going to cost £1,000s for the church but the church service is probably the cheapest part of the whole day.
-Depending on what is needed, a complete wedding service at CtL should be comfortably less than £500: perhaps a lot less.
+Many people think that it is going to cost £1,000's for the church but the church service is probably the cheapest part of the whole day.
+Depending on what is needed, a complete wedding service at CtL is comfortably less than £600.

 Can we marry if one of us has been through divorce?

+We recognise that sometimes things go very wrong in relationships.
+One of CtLs offers a place for discussion and a listening ear.
 If one of you has been divorced it may be possible to marry at CtL.
-This would depend on the circumstances involved do ask if you would like to quietly talk through the possibilities.
+This would depend on the circumstances involved – do ask if you would like to quietly talk through the possibilities.
 Some of this quiet conversation will be about legal matters, including asking about divorce papers.
 Other aspects of the conversation will be about practical things such as provision for children from a previous marriage.
 There will also be time to talk about spiritual matters such as relationships and forgiveness.